shakacode/react_on_rails/docs/additional-reading/turbolinks.md

 * See [Turbolinks on Github](https://github.com/rails/turbolinks)
 * Currently support 2.5.x of Turbolinks and 5.0.0 of Turbolinks 5.
-* You may include Turbolinks either via npm (recommended) or via the gem.
+* You may include Turbolinks either via yarn (recommended) or via the gem.

 ## Why Turbolinks?
 As you switch between Rails HTML controller requests, you will only load the HTML and you will